snugdoug/FSJDatabase/README.md

-FSJDatabase it a library that makes a database for a file explorer.
+FSJDatabase is a library that makes a database for a file explorer.